-Follow the procedure below to connect the Model 2000 to line power and turn on the instrument.
+Follow the procedure below to connect the Model 2010 to line power and turn on the instrument.

-- 1. Check to see that the line voltage selected on the rear panel (see Figure 2-3) is correct for the operating voltage in your area.
-If not, refer to the next procedure, "Setting line voltage and replacing fuse." - CAUTION Operating the instrument on an incorrect line voltage may cause damage to the instrument, possibly voiding the warranty. - 2.
-Before plugging in the power cord, make sure that the front panel power switch is in the off (0) position. - 3.
+1. Check to be sure the line voltage selected on the rear panel (see Figure 2-3) is correct for the operating voltage in your area.
+If not, refer to the next procedure, "Setting line voltage and replacing fuse."

+CAUTION Operating the instrument on an incorrect line voltage may cause damage to the instrument, possibly voiding the warranty.

+- 2. Before plugging in the power cord, make sure the front panel power switch is in the off (0) position. - 3.
 Connect the female end of the supplied power cord to the AC receptacle on the rear panel.
-Connect the other end of the power cord to a grounded AC outlet. - WARNING The power cord supplied with the Model 2000 contains a separate ground wire for use with grounded outlets.
+Connect the other end of the power cord to a grounded AC outlet.

+WARNING The power cord supplied with the Model 2010 contains a separate ground wire for use with grounded outlets.
 When proper connections are made, instrument chassis is connected to power line ground through the ground wire in the power cord.
-Failure to use a grounded outlet may result in personal injury or death due to electric shock. - Turn on the instrument by pressing the front panel power switch to the on (1) position.
-4.
+Failure to use a grounded outlet may result in personal injury or death due to electric shock.

-Model 2000

-Fuse Holder Assembly
+4. Turn on the instrument by pressing the front panel power switch to the on (1) position.